-In this tutorial we will show you how to install Go on Debian 9 Stretch.
-For those of you who didn’t know, Go also know as Golang is an open source programming language that makes it easy to build simple, reliable, and efficient software.
-In a nutshell, Go is an elegant language with a clean and concise specifications that are readable and comprehensive.
-One of the major strengths of Golang is its concurrency, which means multiple process of the Go applications can run at same time.
+In this tutorial, we will show you how to install Go on Debian 9 Stretch.
+For those of you who didn’t know, Go also know as Golang is an open-source programming language that makes it easy to build simple, reliable, and efficient software.
+In a nutshell, Go is an elegant language with clean and concise specifications that are readable and comprehensive.
+One of the major strengths of Golang is its concurrency, which means multiple processes of the Go applications can run at the same time.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation Go on a Debian 9 (Stretch) server.